 Committee of Fifty

-By the mid-1890s, the extensive exaggerations, distortions, and gross inaccuracies in Hunt-approved textbooks were increasingly criticized.
+By the mid-1890s, the exaggerations, distortions, and gross falsehoods in Hunt-approved textbooks were increasingly criticized.
 Leading scientists and educators were among the most critical.
 They included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.35

-Such criticisms became increasingly strong after a report issued by the prestigious Committee of Fifty.
+Such criticisms became stronger after a report issued by the prestigious Committee of Fifty.
 Imminent scientists formed this group of leading citizens in 1893.
 The goal was to study the “liquor problem.”36 It sought to determine facts rather than promote any theory or point of view.37

 The Hunt-approved textbooks made such unqualified assertions as “Alcohol is a colorless liquid poison.”
 This clearly taught false impression that alcohol is poison in any amount.
 And also that it’s always harmful.38

-The texts constantly repeated the word poison and made numerous exaggerations and false statements.
-Thus, they attempted to mislead and frighten young people into abstinence.
+The texts constantly repeated the word poison and made many exaggerations and false statements.
+Thus, they attempted to mislead and frighten students into abstinence.
 That was indoctrination, not education.

 The committee believed that instruction should be based on facts.
 That way, students could form their own educated opinions.
 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”39

-The committee contrasted contemporary knowledge on alcohol with that taught in approved textbooks.
-It systematically contrasting passages from standard authoritative textbooks with those from “Indorsed and Approved” textbooks.42 The results were shocking.
+The committee contrasted knowledge on alcohol with that taught in approved textbooks.
+It contrasting passages from standard authoritative textbooks with those from “Indorsed and Approved” textbooks.42 The results were shocking.

 Authors of Approved Books

-Nevertheless, few authors were willing to compromise themselves by conforming to Mary Hunt’s strict ideological guidelines.
+Few authors were willing to compromise themselves by conforming to Mary Hunt’s strict ideological guidelines.
 Fully one-third of the approved textbooks were written anonymously.44 Hunt had to pay one author $6,000 to write two books.
-That’s enough money to have built or purchased a very large and commodious house at that time.
-Furthermore, at least one of the texts “authored” by another writer has been attributed to Mary Hunt.45
+That’s enough money to have built a very large house at that time.
+At least one of the texts “authored” by another writer has been attributed to Mary Hunt.45

-By her own admission,46 the publisher of nearly all of the early written texts that were ultimately approved had asked her either to revise them herself or to supervise the revisions to bring them into conformity with her WCTU guidelines.
+By her own admission,46 the publisher of most of the early texts had asked Hunt to revise them herself.
+Or to supervise the revisions to make them confirm with her WCTU guidelines.

-The investigating committee conducted a survey.
+The committee conducted a survey.
 It included all members of the American Physiological Society.
-Also of 45 physiologists, hygienists, and specialists in allied sciences holding prominent positions abroad.
-The goal was to “obtain valuable expert opinions from practically the entire scientific world” regarding Scientific Temperance Instruction.47
+Also of 45 scientists, hygienists, and specialists in allied sciences holding prominent positions abroad.
+The goal was to “obtain valuable expert opinions from practically the entire scientific world.”
+That is, about Scientific Temperance Instruction.47

-Although a number of the scholars opposed the consumption of alcohol, every respondent from the American Physiological Society except one “oppose[d] the so-called ‘scientific temperance instruction’ as it is now being promoted in the schools, the strong conviction of a number being that it is resulting in more evil than good.”48
+A number of the scholars opposed the consumption of alcohol.
+Yet every respondent from the American Physiological Society except one had one thing in common.
+They “oppose[d] the so-called ‘scientific temperance instruction’ as it is now being promoted in the schools, the strong conviction of a number being that it is resulting in more evil than good.”48

 Of the foreign scientists, only one reported being in support of the approved textbooks.
 “Even [August] Forel, perhaps the most energetic and brilliant advocate of total abstinence in Europe, who goes so far as to maintain that alcohol in all doses is a poison, remarks, in speaking of educational methods: I think that in America somewhat unwise methods have been adopted.'”49